 By AAMER MADHANI, ELLEN KNICKMEYER and CHRIS MEGERIAN

-There’s been considerable speculation about both the choreography and the substance of how Biden, who had vowed as a presidential candidate to treat the Saudis as a “pariah” for their human rights record, will go about interacting with the crown prince.
+There’s been considerable speculation about both the choreography and the substance of how Biden, who had vowed as a presidential candidate to treat the Saudis as a “pariah” for their human rights record, would go about interacting with the crown prince.

 “My views on Khashoggi have been absolutely, positively clear.
-And I have never been quiet about talking about human rights,” Biden said.
+And I have never been quiet about talking about human rights,” Biden has said.
 “The reason I’m going to Saudi Arabia, though, is much broader.
 It’s to promote U.S. interests — promote U.S. interests in a way that I think we have an opportunity to reassert what I think we made a mistake of walking away from: our influence in the Middle East.”

-Biden arrives in the Red Sea port city of Jeddah on the third day of a four-day swing through the Middle East.
+Biden arrived in the Red Sea port city of Jeddah on the third day of a four-day swing through the Middle East.
 He spent the first two days meeting with Israeli officials and traveled to the West Bank on Friday to meet with Palestinian Authority President Mahmoud Abbas and others before flying to Saudi Arabia.

 Biden hailed the decision as “an important step towards building a more integrated and stable Middle East region,” adding that the decision “can help build momentum toward Israel’s further integration into the region, including with Saudi Arabia.”